cedricbonhomme/IP-Link/README.rst

 The goal of `IP-Link <https://gitlab.com/cedric/ip-link>`_ is to see the relationships between different IP from network traffic capture, thus quickly for a given address with the IP that communicates the most.
-IP-Link offers severall visualization methods.
+IP-Link offers several visualization methods.

 Installation